hpi-dhc/xmen/README.md

 prediction = rr.rerank_batch(candidates['test'], ce_dataset['test'])
 ```

+#### Note on Memory Usage
+In most examples and benchmarks, we use 64 candidates as a batch size for the cross-encoder, which usually fit into 48GB of GPU memory.
+If you encounter memory issue, you can try reducing this number and/or using a smaller BERT model.
+See: [Issue #22](https://github.com/hpi-dhc/xmen/issues/22#issuecomment-1827648900)

 ### Pre-trained Cross-encoders

 We provide pre-trained models, based on automatically translated versions of MedMentions (see [notebooks/01_Translation.ipynb](notebooks/01_Translation.ipynb)).